What was Fear Factor Live?

-Fear Factor Live is a true-to-television, live version of the show, where Universal Studios Florida guests volunteer to compete in tasks that will push their minds — and their stomachs — to the limit.
-With several different events to volunteer for, including some “special effects” roles just for the kids, this attraction will entertain the whole family.
+Fear Factor Live was a true-to-television, live version of the show, where Universal Studios Florida guests volunteered to compete in tasks that pushed their minds — and their stomachs — to the limit.
+With several different events to volunteer for, including some “special effects” roles just for the kids, this attraction entertained the whole family.

 Fear Factor Live – height restrictions and other factors

-There are no restrictions, but guests with Express Pass can wait in a separate queue and will get the first choice of seating.
+There were no restrictions, but guests with Express Pass could wait in a separate queue for the first choice of seating.

-What are the showtimes for Fear Factor Live?
+What were the showtimes for Fear Factor Live?

-The first showtime generally is not until noon, and then Fear Factor Live runs about every 90 minutes after that.
-This attraction typically doesn’t draw huge crowds, but you may want to arrive a little bit early to get a close seat to all the action.
+The first showtime was generally not until noon, and then Fear Factor Live would run about every 90 minutes after that.

 Sample summer schedule